learn-co-curriculum/intro-to-the-shell/README.md

 ## Summary

 Learning to use your command line is crucial to being a programmer.
 Your terminal is your workbench, get to love it.

+## Opening a Terminal OSX

+The easiest way to open a terminal is through Spoltight.